Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 ---

-One channel oversells.
-Another channel keeps the wrong available quantity.
-Amazon inventory does not match Shopify reality.
-Returns show up physically but not systemically.
-Shipping data lands in three places but answers no clear question.
-The team starts solving the same issue in Slack, spreadsheets, email, and the WMS at the same time.
+On the surface, nothing looks wrong.
+The orders are coming in, the inventory exists, and the warehouse is working, yet the business still feels unstable.
+One channel oversells while another carries the wrong available quantity.
+Amazon inventory disagrees with Shopify.
+Returns arrive on the dock but never make it back into the system.
+Shipping data lands in three places and answers no clear question.
+The team ends up solving the same issue in Slack, in spreadsheets, in email, and in the warehouse management system (WMS) at the same time.

-If you sell across Shopify, Amazon, retail, marketplaces, or wholesale, the question is not whether you have software.
-Most brands do.
-The question is whether your software stack is integrated well enough to let one operation support multiple channels without creating inventory drift, delayed orders, and expensive exception handling.
+If you sell across Shopify, Amazon, retail, marketplaces, or wholesale, your software stack must be integrated well enough to let one operation support multiple channels without inventory drift, delayed orders, and expensive exception handling.

-## The Core Rule: One Inventory Truth, Not Five Partial Truths
+## The Core Rule: One Source of Inventory Truth

 A growing brand may have: